Asymptotic Velocity Domination in quantized polarized Gowdy Cosmologies: Hadamard states and composite operators

 There are of course also Hadamard states which are not time consistent simply because the Bogoliubov parameters depend on the initial value time $\tau_0$.
 For example \be \lb_n(\tau_0) = \big(1 + e^{- \frac{n^2}{2\tau_0}}\big)^{1/2}\,, \quad \mu_n(\tau_0) = e^{- \frac{n^2}{2\tau_0}}\,, \ee differs from the BD parameters $\lb_n^{\rm BD} =1, \mu_n^{\rm BD}=0$ by $\tau_0$-dependent terms that do not have an expansion in powers of $1/n$.
 It is therefore a Hadamard state but not time consistent.
 The interplay between time consistent states and Hadamard states is schematically summarized in Figure \ref{Fig4}.

-Using the notion of time consistent states as introduced in Subsection \ref{section3.2} the AVD result from subsection \ref{section3.4} can be paraphrased as follows: {\it all} time consistent states give rise to (matrix-) two-point functions that are asymptotically velocity dominated in the sense of (\ref{avdresult}).
+Using the notion of time consistent states as introduced in Subsection \ref{section3.2} the AVD Results \ref{AVDexpansion}, \ref{AVDbounds} can be paraphrased as follows: {\it all} time consistent states give rise to (matrix-) two-point functions that are asymptotically velocity dominated in the sense of (\ref{avdresult}).
 These states include many Hadamard states, in particular the Bunch-Davies vacuum and the States of Low Energy.